variousauthors/matching_game/NEXTSTEPS.md

     little while?
   - maybe the mote hangs out on the screen for a while, before taking off?

+- I'm playing and I feel like I want to clear blocks.
+Creating grey blocks feels like a mistake, because it obstructs chains.
+It is also the habitual or easy thing to do.

+## FEATURES

 [ ] when coloured blocks break, the explosion should chain out
     from the block that tripped it